jjvein/jjvein.github.io/_posts/2016-04-12-tracking-unhandled-rejected-promises.md

     window.addEventListener('unhandledrejection', event => ···);

-The event is an instance of PromiseRejectionEvent whose two most important properties are:
+The event is an instance of `PromiseRejectionEvent` whose two most important properties are:

-* promise: the Promise that was rejected
+* `promise`: the Promise that was rejected
-* reason: the value with which the Promise was rejected
+* `reason`: the value with which the Promise was rejected

 The following example demonstrates how this event works: